 -s option.
-The argument to this option will be run at startup as a shell command (using
+This command will be executed as a shell command using

-.xinitrc, the display server will not shut down when this process terminates.
-Instead, as dwl is shutting down, it will send this process a SIGTERM and wait for it to terminate (if it hasn't already).
-This makes it ideal not only for initialization but also for execing into a user-level service manager like s6 or
+.xinitrc, but differs in that the display server will not shut down when this process terminates.
+Instead, dwl will send this process a SIGTERM at shutdown and wait for it to terminate (if it hasn't already).
+This makes it ideal for execing into a user service manager like s6, anopa, runit, or